Eye Tracking, Coloured Overlay Assessment and Meares-Irlen Syndrome

-The eye-tracking assessment which includes measuring of reading speed, eye tracking function and effectivity of coloured lenses on these outcomes takes 30-40 minutes.
+The eye-tracking assessment which includes measuring reading speed, eye tracking function and effectivity of coloured lenses on these outcomes takes 30-40 minutes.
 The cost of the appointment starts at £195.

-It is essential that an up to date eye examination has been performed before the eye-tracking assessment.
+It is essential that an up-to-date eye examination has been performed before the eye-tracking assessment.
 An eye examination can help to identify any focusing issues, binocular vision problems or health issues which may also be contributing to any reading difficulties.
 Please ensure any current spectacles are brought to your appointment.

 Treatment of reading difficulties with coloured overlays and precision tints

 For some people, the contrast between black letters and white paper causes overstimulation in part of their brain which causes reading to be difficult.
 By finding the perfect tint to help alleviate these symptoms reading can often be significantly improved.

 What if the assessment shows my eye tracking and reading need to be helped?